Renzo-Filho/OpticalFlowForBackgroundSubtraction/README.md

 ## ⚙ Optical Flow Methods

-The system supports hot-swapping between three primary engines:
+The system supports hot-swapping between three primary engines on the fly:

 * **DIS (Dense Inverse Search):** Fast, modern CPU-based method.
-High temporal stability.
+High temporal stability and excellent for real-time interaction.
 * **Farneback:** Classical dense flow.
-Reliable and fast for standard hardware.
+Reliable and computationally balanced for standard hardware.
 * **Dual TV-L1:** High-quality variational method.
-Exceptional smoothness, ideal for artistic effects (high CPU cost).
+Exceptional smoothness, ideal for artistic effects (higher CPU cost).

 ---

-## 🎨 Visual Effects
+## 🎨 Visual Effects Gallery

+Thanks to the plugin architecture, each effect manages its own isolated memory and canvas:

 * **Fluid Paint:** Real-time color advection.
-Motion "paints" the background with swirling colors.
+Motion "paints" the background with swirling colors while keeping the subject clean.
-* **Grid Warp:** A virtual wireframe grid that deforms in response to physical motion.
+* **Temporal Tunnels & Clones:** Features the `TimeTunnel`, `DrosteTunnel`, and `SolidClone` effects, mapping historical frames into recursive visual depth.
+* **Geometry & Vectors:** `GridWarp` deforms a virtual wireframe based on physical motion, while `Arrows` visualizes the raw mathematical vector fields.
-* **Motion Trails:** Persistent "ghosting" effects that track the path of the subject.
+* **Motion Trails:** Persistent `GhostTrails` and `MotionTrails` that track the path of the subject with adjustable decay.
+* **Artistic Filters:** Real-time processing applying `Cartoon`, `Heatmap`, and `Negative` aesthetics to the motion masks.
-* **Show Mask:** A debug view illustrating the raw background subtraction logic for academic transparency.
+* **Show Mask (Debug):** A scientific view illustrating the raw background subtraction logic for academic transparency.

 ---